Documentation

 Please note, we provide only the links but Crisp chatbox renders the first one based on the metatags that can be found on the webpage.

-We include 5 found links, the first one is marked as "Source", and others as "Additional sources".
+We include 5 found links, the first one is marked as "Source", and others as "Additional sources" - by default.
 The titles are automatically translated into the user's language:

 image